 I couldn’t get through October without sharing at least one pumpkin recipe.
 Could I?
 By the end of the month, I’m pretty sure my family will have hit pumpkin overload!
 So far, I’ve made pumpkin pie, muffins, a loaf and, most recently, gluten free pumpkin waffles.
 Hopefully they’ll still want to carve pumpkins for Halloween!

 Years ago I came across a delicious recipe for pumpkin pancakes that ended up being our go-to.
-Except, now that I have my fancy waffle maker, pancakes have taken a bit of a back seat.
+Except, now that I have my fancy Breville waffle maker, pancakes have taken a bit of a back seat.

 Plus, I find gluten free waffles have much more flavour than their pancake counterpart.
 It’s hard to beat a waffle’s golden crispy exterior with perfect ridges for catching butter, syrup or other toppings.
 Know what I mean?

 This recipe is as easy as mixing the dry ingredients in one bowl, stirring together (most of) the wet ingredients in another, then combining the two along with the melted butter.

 The full list of ingredients for these almond flour pumpkin waffles, plus cooking tips are in the printable recipe card at the bottom of the post.
 Keep scrolling!